Amaliebra/ChatApplication/README.md

 - Sounds based on events(receiving a message, login).
 - ~~Additional view (Maybe a small window of some sort.
 Hopefully)~~ :white_check_mark:
 - ~~Some form of way to handle username.
 Either given at random(placeholder) or type in username, with no requirements(Also placeholder with no saving)~~ :white_check_mark:
-- encryption (end to end?
-Api possibly.
-Low priority).
+- End to end encryption (skipped for now, as it needed to much changes to preexisting systems). ❌
 - try to use it off of local internet.(probably not going to happen within the deadline)
 - ~~Direct message instead of broadcasting to all clients~~ :white_check_mark: <br>
-- displaying `LastMessage`, `FirstMessage` and `IsOwnMessage` correctly, with colors and bubbles.
+- ~~displaying `LastMessage`, `FirstMessage` and `IsOwnMessage` correctly, with colors and bubbles.~~ :white_check_mark:
 - have the server use a none hardcoded ip.

 ### Challanges with the project
-- I wanted to use async.
-I had heard async would work better with multiple clients.
-And it was a real challenge going from what i used in my previous project.
-Changing everything just to try to get the async to work.
+- I decided to use asynchronous programming because I had heard it would improve performance when handling multiple clients.
+Implementing async was a real challenge since it required, pretty much every part of the application, from top to bottom, to be asynchronous.
 - I had difficulties finding the source of the issues i had, as it was hard debugging.
 Evident by the number of debug writeLines in the project.
-- A bunch of the issues was caused entirely by xaml, which was unexpected, and it took me too long to figure out.
+- Many of the issues were entirely caused by XAML, which was unexpected and took me far too long to diagnose.
+Small syntax and binding issues prevented the app from running for days.

 <br>